jfeltz/toggle-test/README.md

 *test-writer* and *src-writer* options allow one to bind source/test origin information to a called buffer writer function, i.e. the src file path to a test buffer writer, or the test path to a source path buffer writer, respectively.
-To see how this is used, here is an example for Haskell Source and Haskell Test:
+To see how this is used, here is an example for a Haskell Test File:

 ```lisp
  (defun to-source-module-path (haskell-file) .... )